SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-javascript-library-code-in-sharepoint.md

 This article shows how to perform basic operations using the JavaScript object model.
-You can add a reference to the object model using HTML <script> tags.
+You can add a reference to the object model using HTML &lt;script&gt; tags.
 For information about how to use the other client APIs, see the following: